ekkis/js-prototypes/string.md

   // in this case the argument contains no slashes and is incorrectly presumed as data 'sample text'.tee('t.txt', {argIsPath: true})
   ```
+  If the first argument to the method is a buffer, it is considered data and any option

-  Additionally, by default the `tee` command appends to files.
-To clobber, pass the option
+  passed to the contrary is ignored.
+Additionally, by default the `tee` command appends
-  `{clobber: true}`
+  to files.
+To clobber, pass the option `{clobber: true}`

+  Finally, when passed a full path, the function will make the necessary directories as
+  needed, so `'/tmp/a/b/c/t.txt'.tee('I am a string')` will create the directories `a`,
+  `a/b`, and `a/b/c` if these don't exist.
+The functionality can be turned off with the
+  `nomkdir: true` option.
+With the option turned off, if the necessary path does not
+  exist, the function will simply fail

   ### ls [RegEx | object]: array